-- Asks you questions about your family and medical history
+- Asks questions about your family and medical history

-- Examines you for swelling, varicose veins and port-wine stains
+- Does an exam to look for swelling, varicose veins and port-wine stains

-- Visually evaluates growth of your bones and soft tissues
+- Visually evaluates growth of bones and soft tissues

-Several diagnostic tests can help your doctor evaluate and determine the type and severity of the condition and help determine treatment.
+Several diagnostic tests can help your doctor evaluate and identify the type and severity of the condition and help determine treatment.
 Some tests include:

 - Duplex scanning.
-This test uses high-frequency sound waves to create detailed images of your blood vessels.
+This test uses high-frequency sound waves to create detailed images of blood vessels.

 - Scanogram.
-Also called scanner photography, this X-ray technique helps your doctor see images of your bones and measure their lengths.
+Also called scanner photography, this X-ray technique helps to see images of bones and measure their lengths.

-- Magnetic resonance angiography.
-This procedure helps your doctor differentiate between bone, fat, muscle and blood vessels.
+- MRI and magnetic resonance angiography.
+These procedures help differentiate between bone, fat, muscle and blood vessels.

 - CT scan.
-A CT scan creates 3-D images of your body that help your doctor look for blood clots in veins.
+A CT scan creates 3-D images of the body that helps look for blood clots in veins.

 - Compression therapy.
-Bandages or elastic garments are wrapped around affected limbs to help prevent swelling, varicose veins and skin ulcers.
+Bandages or elastic garments are wrapped around affected limbs to help prevent swelling, problems with varicose veins and skin ulcers.
 These bandages or elastic garments often need to be custom-fit.
 Intermittent pneumatic compression devices — leg or arm sleeves that automatically inflate and deflate at set intervals — may be used.

 - Physical therapy.
-Massage, compression and encouraging use of the limb as appropriate may help relieve swelling in your arms or legs (lymphedema) and swelling of the blood vessels.
+Massage, compression and limb movement as appropriate may help relieve lymphedema in arms or legs and swelling of the blood vessels.

 - Epiphysiodesis (ep-ih-fiz-e-OD-uh-sis).
-This is an orthopedic procedure that effectively can stop overgrowth of the lower limb.
+This is an orthopedic surgical procedure that effectively can stop length overgrowth of the lower limb.

 - Embolization.
 This procedure, performed through small catheters placed into the veins or arteries, blocks blood flow to certain blood vessels.

 - Laser therapy.
-This procedure may lighten or eliminate port-wine stains and to treat early blebs on the skin.
+This procedure may be used to lighten port-wine stains and to treat early blebs on the skin.

 - Laser or radiofrequency ablation of veins.
 This minimally invasive procedure is used to close off abnormal veins.